felix-hilden/sphinx-codeautolink/docs/src/index.rst

 at the flick of a switch!
 sphinx-codeautolink analyses the code in your documentation and inserts links to definitions that you use.
+Click any names in the code example below.

 .. code:: python